Base your meals on starchy carbohydrates

 For a healthier choice, use just a small amount of vegetable oil or reduced-fat spread instead of butter, lard or ghee.
 When you're having meat, choose lean cuts and cut off any visible fat.

-Most people in the UK eat and drink too much sugar.
+Regularly consuming foods and drinks high in sugar increases your risk of obesity and tooth decay.
 Sugary foods and drinks, including alcoholic drinks, are often high in energy (measured in kilojoules or calories), and if eaten too often, can contribute to weight gain.
 They can also cause tooth decay, especially if eaten between meals.

 Cut down on sugary fizzy drinks, alcoholic drinks, sugary breakfast cereals, cakes, biscuits and pastries, which contain added sugars: this is the kind of sugar we should be cutting down on, rather than sugars that are found in things such as fruit and milk.